-Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights price of s (b) average exercise such outstanding rrants and rights(1) (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 46,109,719(2) \$ 70.335 39,527,550(3) Equity compensation plans not approved by security holders Total 46,109,719(2) \$ 70.335 39,527,550(3)
+Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 46,109,719(2) \$ 70.335 39,527,550(3) Equity compensation plans not approved by security holders Total 46,109,719(2) \$ 70.335 39,527,550(3)

-(1) The weighted average price does not take into account the shares issuable upon vesting of outstanding PSUs or restricted stock units ("RSUs"), which have no exercise price.

-(2) This amount includes 4,170,783 RSUs and PSUs (with PSUs calculated at target) awarded under our equity compensation plans.
+- (1) The weighted average price does not take into account the shares issuable upon vesting of outstanding PSUs or restricted stock units ("RSUs"), which have no exercise price. - (2) This amount includes 4,170,783 RSUs and PSUs (with PSUs calculated at target) awarded under our equity compensation plans.
 The PSUs are payable in common stock after the relevant performance period is ended.
 RSUs are subject to three-year cliff vesting, except for RSUs granted to employees in France, which vest ratably.
 RSUs are forfeited upon retirement.
-Also includes 46,342 shares of common stock issuable upon the exercise of outstanding stock options assumed in the 2010 acquisition of Smith.

-(3) Includes 159,437 shares of common stock issuable under Schlumberger's 2004 Stock and Deferral Plan for Non-Employee Directors.
+Also includes 46,342 shares of common stock issuable upon the exercise of outstanding stock options assumed in the 2010 acquisition of Smith. - (3) Includes 159,437 shares of common stock issuable under Schlumberger's 2004 Stock and Deferral Plan for Non-Employee Directors.

-Equity compensation plans approved by Schlumberger stockholders include the 2013 Omnibus Stock Incentive Plan; the 2010 Schlumberger Omnibus Stock Incentive Plan; the Schlumberger Discounted Stock Purchase Plan, as amended; the Schlumberger 2004 Stock and Deferral Plan for Non-Employee Directors; the Schlumberger 2008 Stock Incentive Plan, as amended; and the Schlumberger 2005 Stock Incentive Plan, as amended; the Schlumberger 2001 Stock Option Plan, as amended; and the Schlumberger 1994 Stock Option Plan, as amended.
+Equity compensation plans approved by Schlumberger stockholders include the 2013 Omnibus Stock Incentive Plan; the 2010 Schlumberger Omnibus Stock Incentive Plan; the Schlumberger Discounted Stock Purchase Plan, as amended; the Schlumberger 2004 Stock and Deferral Plan for Non-Employee Directors; the Schlumberger 2008 Stock Incentive Plan, as amended; and the Schlumberger 2005 Stock Incentive Plan, as amended; the Schlumberger 2001 Stock Option Plan, as amended; the Schlumberger 1998 Stock Option Plan, as amended.